 Frequently Asked Questions

 Q: Is it safe for an HIV-positive person to have unprotected sex with another HIV-positive person?

 First, there are different types or "strains" of the HIV virus.
 A person who's been infected with one strain can become infected with a second strain when exposed to it (such as through unprotected sex).
-When this happens, it is referred to as a "superinfection."
+This is referred to as a second infection or "superinfection."
 It is not yet clear how often superinfection occurs, but it appears to be quite uncommon.
 A person whose first HIV infection is relatively recent may be more susceptible to infection with a second strain.
-Someone whose first HIV infection is being treated may become sicker once the second strain of the virus enters the system.
+Someone may become sicker once the second strain of the virus enters the system.
 This happens because the new strain may be more difficult for the immune system to control, or because the new strain is resistant to the HIV medications the person is taking.
 (See resistance testing for an explanation of what it means for the virus to be resistant.)
 But, as we said, this rarely happens.

 For a person with HIV who is taking antiretroviral medicine and has an undetectable viral load, the risk of infecting someone else (or becoming re-infected) through sex is much extremely low.
 If you have (or your partner has) a viral load that is not fully suppressed with HIV meds and a virus that has resistance mutations, it would be a good idea to use condoms to prevent transmission of a difficult-to-treat HIV infection.

 There are more reasons for two HIV-positive people to use condoms.
 Correct condom use can prevent the transmission of other sexually transmitted infections (STIs), such as gonorrhea, chlamydia, syphilis, hepatitis B, and hepatitis C. And, condom use can prevent unintended pregnancy.